jcslm001/murty.io/readme.md

 ### Initial Setup

-These commands need to be in order once on each environment from the machine's copy of this repository.
+Run the below commands from the machine's copy of this repository at the creation of each environment.

 ```
 cp .env.example .env